+3. Write a conclusion section to summarize your key findings.
+Keep this section short, and and are one of the most important parts when writing a business report to an executive.
 Expand on the key findings and conclusions by offering your recommendations for solutions.
 Showcase your ideas and explain why you think these ideas can solve the problem.
 If possible, link your recommendations to potential benefits, including an increase in sales, a boost in employee morale or an increase in productivity.

-5. Edit and proofread the report.
-Ask a trustworthy source to look it over for you as well.
-Reread it several times and make edits as necessary.
+4. Develop the final recommendations section.
+Recommendations are more subjective in nature it several times and make edits as necessary.
 Since your business report will be read by an executive, even the smallest mistake can reflect poorly on you, so don't let anything slip through the cracks.